 Manage, improve, and develop our business

-- Market, personalize, develop, as well as improve our products and services.
+- Market, personalize, and develop or improve our products and services.

-- Conduct research and analysis, including to drive product and services innovation.
+- Conduct research and analysis relating to product and services.

 - Support customer relationship management.

-- Evaluate and engage in mergers, acquisitions, and other transactions involving transfers of all or part of a business, or a set of assets.
+- Evaluate and engage in mergers, acquisitions, and other transactions involving transfers of all or part of a business, or assets.

 Support employment, infrastructure, and human resource management

 - Provide benefits to employees and dependents, including healthcare and retirement plans.